highlight/highlight/blog-content/lw4-d3-trace-viewer-and-flame-graph.md

 ### Trace Details in Network Request Sessions
 Imagine you're browsing a user's Session Replay recording.

-You spot a loading state that lasts as bit too long.
+You spot a loading state that lasts a bit too long.
 What could be causing the slow down?

 Is it a network request?
 You check the Session Replay's embedded network tab and sure enough, you've got a slow API call!
 But why is it slow?